avrebarra/avrebarra/README.md

-# avrébarra (id) / software engineer
+# avrébarra (id)

-A senior software engineer!
-Based in Yogyakarta & Surabaya, Indonesia.
+A senior software engineer based in Yogyakarta & Surabaya, Indonesia.
 Working at 📮LinkAja.id, Fintech corp in Indonesia.

 Previously also worked at unicorn online marketplace startup 🦄Bukalapak.com at its fastest-growing pace period.
 I work well as a team as well as on my own.

 Proficiencies?
-Golang, Ruby, NodeJS, TypeScripts are some of my main developer proficiencies.
+Golang, Ruby, NodeJS, TypeScripts are some of my main experiences.

 ...